tdw33/wexler-fullstack-task/README.md

 The frontend application should be built using React.
 It will provide a user interface for uploading images and displaying the list of uploaded images with thumbnails.

 **Requirements:**
-- Create a form to upload multiple images.
+- Create a form to upload multiple images
-- Display a list of uploaded images with thumbnails.
+- Display a list of uploaded images with thumbnails
-- Integrate with the backend API to handle image uploads and retrieval.
+- Integrate with the backend API to handle image uploads and retrieval

 ### Part 2: API (Backend)

 The backend application should be built using Node.js and Express.
-It will handle image uploads to Imgur and store metadata of the uploaded images.
+It will handle image uploads to Imgur and store metadata of the uploaded images/

 **Requirements:**
-- Set up an Express server to handle image uploads.
+- Set up an Express server to handle image uploads
-- Use Imgur API to store images.
+- Use Imgur API to store images ([API docs](https://apidocs.imgur.com/))
-- Provide endpoints to upload images and retrieve the list of uploaded images.
+- Provide endpoints to upload images and retrieve the list of uploaded images
-- Handle both large and small image files efficiently.
+- Handle both large and small image files efficiently

 ## Repo structure

-- The frontend part of the task is hosted in the ui subfolder.
+- The frontend part of the task is hosted in the ui subfolder
-- The backend part of the task is hosted in api subfolder.
+- The backend part of the task is hosted in api subfolder

 ## Getting Started